 Jackson agreed with the U.S. Fish and Wildlife Service that wolves in the Northern Rockies have recovered and she accepted the agency's finding that wolves aren't endangered or threatened within a significant portion of their range.

-Jackson ruled the Fish and Wildlife Service shouldn't have accepted nonbinding promises from Wyoming two years ago that it would maintain a minimum population of 100 wolves and 10 breeding pairs outside of Yellowstone National Park and the Wind River Indian Reservation.
+However, Jackson ruled the Wyoming plan that took effect in 2012 failed to contain legal guarantees that the state would maintain a buffer wolf population above the required minimum of 100 wolves and 10 breeding pairs outside of Yellowstone National Park and the Wind River Indian Reservation.

 A survey released by the Wyoming Game and Fish Department early this year said there were at least 306 wolves in at least 43 packs - including more than 23 breeding pairs - in the state at the end of 2013.